Program and Calendar Requirements

 - At least 60% of the 3000 and 4000 level courses required for graduation must be taken at the University of Guelph-Humber.

 Students from the University of Guelph-Humber (or from another university) may graduate with a second undergraduate degree from the University of Guelph-Humber.
 If they have graduated with their first degree, they must apply for admission to the program for their second degree.
 However, only 10.00 credits may be transferred from the initial degree program.
 The course content of the second degree program must be substantially different (defined below) from that of the first.
 If University of Guelph-Humber students apply to graduate with two different degrees at the same convocation, only 10.00 credits may be transferred from the registered program to the undeclared program.

 Note: A second degree is judged to be substantially different if the schedule of studies requirements have no more than 25% course overlap.

 A student must submit a formal application in order to be considered as a candidate for a degree and/or diploma at a specific convocation.
 There are two convocation periods each year, one in November and another in late June.
 A formal convocation ceremony(s) is held in June but not in November.
 An application for graduation must be submitted by the student no later than the deadline specified in correspondence to students.
-Late applications will be accepted with the submission of a late fee (refer to Chapter V – Schedule of Fees).
+Late applications will be accepted with the submission of a late fee (refer to Section V – Tuition and Fees).

 Following submission of the application to graduate, the student will receive confirmation of the application, along with information on subsequent procedures.
 An additional late fee will be assessed in those cases where the student requests changes after the deadline, as this will affect the printing of the degree/diploma parchment.